Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 Upper & Lower South Toe

-The lower part of the South Toe River is stocked and can be easily accessible by vehicle from the side of the road.
+The lower part of the South Toe River offers amazing fishing.
+This portion of the fly fishing river is stocked and can be easily accessible by vehicle from the side of the road.
 The river flows through private property mixed with public access points.
 The stocked section is a medium to large sized stream, still holding the ability to wade the river.